vibec0dr/chatbot-insights/docs/RFC.md

 6. Implement retention policies with S3 lifecycle rules.
 7. Build UI/view to fetch and display reports by period.
 8. Support aggregation of multiple snapshots for trend analysis.
+9. Apply MeiliSearch instance and index optimizations for consistent performance.
+10. Document configuration and index settings for reproducibility.